Skip to content

 In a terminal execute the command:

-spark-submit multimno/main.py <component_id> <path_to_general_config> <path_to_component_config>
+spark-submit multimno/main_multimno.py <component_id> <path_to_general_config> <path_to_component_config>

 Example:

-spark-submit multimno/main.py SyntheticEvents pipe_configs/configurations/general_config.ini pipe_configs/configurations/synthetic_events/synth_config.ini
+spark-submit multimno/main_multimno.py SyntheticEvents pipe_configs/configurations/general_config.ini pipe_configs/configurations/synthetic_events/synth_config.ini

 Launching a pipeline